 Improved reliability for file attachments

 We’ve eliminated many of the technical complexities and prerequisites that led to file attachment issues and have leveraged new API’s made available by Microsoft for further improvements.
 Previously users that moved an email to their inbox from another folder had to wait for their Exchange Server to catch up before attaching their email.
 Users can now attach emails immediately after moving them.
-This has also set the stage for new features coming soon such as Autopilot and support for attaching files from shared mailboxes which is a priority for us.

-File attachment locations
+File attachment locations and file names

 Previously file attachments were stored under the CloudExtendFiles folder which, in some cases, caused permission issues.
 File attachments will now be stored in the default NetSuite folder called ‘Attachments Received’ under the name of the user that attached them.
+The previous edition also had a restriction on the length of the file name.
+With this update that restriction has been removed.

-Support for larger attachments
+Support for more and larger attachments

 This new release also includes support for larger file attachments.
 The previous 4MB limit is now 10 MB, the max allowed by NetSuite.
 Our Enterprise Edition customers can continue to leverage our OneDrive for Business and SharePoint integration to include file attachments up to 150 MB in size and to associate files up to 100 GB (yes GB) in size with NetSuite records.
+We've also eliminated the restrictions on the number of attachments.

 Introduction of a new UI